philwinkle/MageIpsum/README.md

 - Add words to `dictionary.txt`
 - To add multiple words like a name, for instance "Kalen Jordan", replace the spaces with a `-` character

+This repo uses the [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
+Pull requests should be issued to the **develop branch**.